Trevor Gleeson: Coach of the Year and sixth grand final (2020–21)

-In February 2021, Gleeson coached the Wildcats for the 231st time, surpassing Alan Black to set a new club record.
+Due to the COVID-19 pandemic, the 2020–21 NBL season did not commence until January 2021.
+In February, Gleeson coached the Wildcats for the 231st time, surpassing Alan Black to set a new club record.
 He also became the winningest coach in Wildcats history with his 146th win.
 With his 250th career win later that month, he became just the sixth coach in NBL history to reach that milestone, and the third fastest to do it at 424 games.
-He coached his 250th Wildcats game in April, having won 64.7 per cent of those games.
-In May 2021, he coached his 450th NBL game and led the Wildcats to a finals berth for the 35th straight year.
-He was subsequently NBL Coach of the Year for the second time in his career and first as coach of the Wildcats.
+In March, the team won the inaugural NBL Cup with a 7–1 record over the eight Cup games, having been away from Perth for six weeks.
+Gleeson coached his 250th Wildcats game in April, having won 64.7 per cent of those games.
+In May, he coached his 450th NBL game and led the Wildcats to a finals berth for the 35th straight year.
+He was subsequently named NBL Coach of the Year for the second time in his career and first as coach of the Wildcats.
 He guided the Wildcats to a sixth grand final in eight years with a 2–1 semi-final series victory over the Illawarra Hawks.
 They went on to lose 3–0 to Melbourne United in the grand final series.

 On 12 July 2021, Gleeson requested to be released from the final year of his contract with the Wildcats after receiving an NBA coaching opportunity.

-Toronto Raptors (2021–present)
+Toronto Raptors (2021–2023)

-On 2 August 2021, Gleeson was appointed an assistant coach of the Toronto Raptors for the 2021–22 NBA season.
+On 2 August 2021, Gleeson was appointed an assistant coach of the Toronto Raptors on a three-year contract.
 His first game as an NBA assistant coach came on 20 October 2021 in the Raptors' 98–83 season-opening loss to the Washington Wizards in Toronto.
-He started the season as the Raptors' offensive coach but was rotated mid-season to defence by head coach Nick Nurse.
+He started the 2021–22 season as the Raptors' offensive coach but was rotated mid-season to defence by head coach Nick Nurse.
 He helped the Raptors reach the 2022 NBA playoffs.
+Gleeson parted ways with the Raptors following the 2022–23 season after coach Nurse was sacked.

+Gleeson spoke with multiple NBA teams during the 2023 off-season before they went in different directions.
+He also declined a job offer in Europe.
+His Raptors contract was paid out for the 2023–24 season.

+Milwaukee Bucks (2023–2024)

+On 27 December 2023, Gleeson was appointed an assistant coach of the Milwaukee Bucks.
+He was not retained following the 2023–24 season.

+Chiba Jets (2024–present)

+On 24 July 2024, Gleeson was appointed head coach of the Chiba Jets of the Japanese B.League for the 2024–25 season.
+During pre-season, the Jets played in an exhibition match against the Perth Wildcats during the Wildcats' tour of Japan.

+On 28 May 2025, Gleeson was re-appointed head coach of the Jets for the 2025–26 season.